 Note: A ticket to Thursday evening adult-only hours does not guarantee admission to special programs with limited seating.
 Tickets for limited-capacity programs will be made available to visitors on a first-come, first-served basis.

 Delve into the science behind deception at After Dark.
 Find out how expert wine detective Maureen Downey exposes costly counterfeits—without uncorking a bottle.
-Follow elements of illusion in European paintings with Fine Arts Museums of San Francisco curator Melissa Buron, and reframe yourself in a virtual mirror staged by Exploratorium physicist Paul Doherty.
+Glimpse the blurred margins between science and art in Victorian spirit photography with Fine Arts Museums of San Francisco curator Melissa Buron, and walk through a virtual mirror staged by Exploratorium physicist Paul Doherty.
 Play with exhibits exploring the nature of perception, including a room-sized “Vanishing Act.”
 Encounter the uncanny in the mischievous mentalism of Brad Barton, Reality Thief, and let magician and Exploratorium scientist Luigi Anzivino show you how the odds can be stacked against you in a seemingly innocent game of chance.
 Learn the tricks carnivorous plants use to lure their treats, meet servals and ocelots from Bonnie Cromwell’s Classroom Safari, and become a connoisseur of camouflage—animal and otherwise.